SAP/spartacus-docs/_pages/telco/b2b-order-approval.md

 All orders waiting for approval will be in the pending approval state till the manager makes final decision on it.
 The manager views the details of the order and then decides to approve or reject the order.

+The feature includes the approval dashboard, which is displayed as a link under the main menu.
+This link is visible only to the company administrator and not to any other users, irrespective of their roles.
+The link is visible for the administrator even if the administrator plays multiple roles such as admin role and approver role.
+The approver can view the orders, pending for approval, within the approver’s organization or unit or child unit.

 ***

 **Table of Contents**